anderkve/FYS3150/code_examples/fantastic_bugs_and_where_to_find_them/README.md

   To exit `gdb`, use the command `q`.

-  To potentially get more information out of the `gdb`, call stack, like the exact line numbers for your code, you can compile your code with more debug info included.
+  To potentially get more information out of the `gdb` call stack, like the exact line numbers for your code, you can compile your code with more debug info included.
   You do this by adding the flag `-g` to your build command: